AT-CURA July 2014 Conference Website Now Open

-Get ready – the Acting Together-CURA “Youth Strengths and Prevention of Delinquency and Gang Involvement: Academics and Community Acting Together” Conference is on its way.
+Get ready – the Acting Together-CURA “Youth Strengths and Prevention of Delinquency and Gang Involvement: Academics and Community Acting Together” conference is on its way.

 The conference website atcura2014conference.ca has launched, complete with information about participating, registering and submitting a proposal.
+The deadline for proposal submissions is March 15, 2014.

 AT-CURA Receives Crime Prevention and Community Safety Award